 “Throwing their head back in laughter that fills the three worlds”

 I had THOUGHT my way into so much pain and knotted suffering.
 But it was entirely illusionary.
 There was no conflict.
 And Big Life used that whole fandango to teach little life a lesson: even if there were a clash, that sort of torturous thinking is never worth it.
 “Life is too short to put yourself through that”, they are saying.
 “Look how ridiculously painful your thinking mind made things… for nothing.
 Wake up!
 Don’t do it!”

 One of Dharma Ocean’s favourite protectors (who lives up in the mountains and hills) is described as “throwing his head back with laughter that fills the three worlds”.
 And I suspect that the governing characteristic of all protectors, male and female, fiery or wily, is humour.
-They’re very essence is puncturing.
-They often have sharp teeth, like Ben’s pin-sharp puppy ones, or pointy, “slicey” weapons – things that cut through and deflate all of ego’s ridiculous inflations.
+Their very essence is puncturing.
+They often have sharp teeth, like Ben’s pin-sharp puppy ones, or pointy, “slicey” weapons – things that cut through and deflate all of the ego’s ridiculous inflations.